Imke Vervaet: 2024

 In March 2024, she ran in the heats of the women's 4 × 400 metres relay at the 2024 World Athletics Indoor Championships in Glasgow, Scotland, helping the team to qualify for the final.

 In May 2024, at the World Athletics Relays in The Bahamas, she was on the teams that qualified Belgium for the 4 × 400 metres mixed relay and the women's 4 × 400 metres relay at the 2024 Summer Olympic Games in Paris, France.
-And later that same year, she was on the Belgian 4 x 400 metres women's relay team that won a bronze medal at the European Athletics Championships.
+And later that same year, she was on the Belgian 4 × 400 metres women's relay team that won a bronze medal at the European Athletics Championships.
 Having qualified for the women's 200 metres at the 2024 Summer Olympic Games via the World Athletics Rankings, she finished 7th in her round 1 heat and was eliminated in the repechages.
 She also ran in the heats and final of the women's 4 × 400 metres relay with the Belgium team finishing 7th in the final.

 2025

 In February 2025, she set an indoor Belgian national of 23.01s on the 200 metres, breaking her own record dating from February 2023.
-In March, she won a silver medal at the 2025 European Athletics Indoor Championships in Apeldoorn, The Netherlands as a member of Belgium's 4×400 m mixed relay team.
-In May 2025, at the World Athletics Relays in Guangzhou,China, she ran as a member of both the Belgium women's 4 x 400 metres relay and the mixed 4 x 400 metres relay teams qualifying both teams for the 2025 World Athletics Championships.
+In March, she won a silver medal at the 2025 European Athletics Indoor Championships in Apeldoorn, The Netherlands as a member of Belgium's 4 × 400 m mixed relay team.
+In May 2025, at the World Athletics Relays in Guangzhou,China, she ran as a member of both the Belgium women's 4 × 400 metres relay and the mixed 4 × 400 metres relay teams qualifying both teams for the 2025 World Athletics Championships.

 In June 2025, she helped promote the Belgium team to the First Division of the European Athletics Team Championships by winning the Second Division of the 2025 European Athletics Team Championships in Maribor, Slovenia where she set personal bests in both the individual 200 and 400 metres and broke 23 seconds on the 200 metres for the first time in her career.

 At the 2025 World Athletics Championships in Tokyo, Japan, she won a bronze medal with the Belgian team in the mixed 4 × 400 metres relay and finished fourth in the final of the women's 4 × 400 metres relay.
 Having qualified on the basis of the world rankings, she also ran the women's 200 metres where she reached the semi-finals.